-The City of Manhattan, in partnership with the Flint Hills Metropolitan Planning Organization, has developing a new plan for walking and biking in Manhattan.
+The City of Manhattan, in partnership with the Flint Hills Metropolitan Planning Organization, has developed a new plan for walking and biking in Manhattan.
 The Bicycle & Pedestrian Systems Plan provides a 20-year vision to expand and enhance the community’s biking and walking infrastructure.
 Check out the project page for more information.

 Manhattan has been a bronze-level bicycle-friendly community since 2012, according to the League of American Bicyclists.
 It is one of only four bike-friendly communities in the state of Kansas, which means it meets certain Engineering, Education, Encouragement, Enforcement and Evaluation standards.
 Read the report card.